-Mycorrhizal Applications, Inc. is a leader in the research and development of Mycorrhizae for commercial use.
-With over 30 years of experience we have compiled the webs largest collection of Mycorrhizae related content.
+Mycorrhizal Applications, Inc. is a leader in the research and development of mycorrhizal inoculum for commercial use.
+With over 30 years of experience we have compiled the webs largest collection of mycorrhizal related content.
 Please use the links below to view Videos, Pictures, and PDF’s of all things Mycorrhizal!

 More About Our Company

 The guys from The Green Economy TV Show stopped by to get to know us.
 You can watch a short video to see what they learned.

 “Mycor” – “rhiza” literally means “fungus” – “root” and defines the mutually beneficial relationship between the plant and root fungus.
 These specialized fungi colonize plant roots and extend far into the soil.
 Mycorrhizal fungal filaments in the soil are truly extensions of root systems and are more effective in nutrient and water absorption than the roots themselves.
 More than 90 percent of plant species in natural areas form a symbiotic relationship with the beneficial mycorrhizal fungi.